 Participating departments nominate how many graduates their department requires for the next intake.
 Numbers are dependent on your unique budget and employee FTE restrictions.
 Departments directly employ the graduate/s on a temporary basis at the AO3-1 classification level (or equivalent) for two years and QGCIO manages the program including, training and development and ongoing support.

 Potential graduate candidates register their interest for the program through the Queensland Government Graduate Portal.
-After the close of registrations (2018 registrations close 26 July), QGCIO will review the registered candidates.
+After the close of registrations (2019 registrations will re-open in July 2018), QGCIO will review the registered candidates.
 QGCIO then works with a recruitment partner to screen, test, video interview and gather information from each potential candidate.
 Through this process, candidates get to choose two graduate roles that best suit their qualification and interest.
 QGCIO provides the final list of potential candidates to participating departments, ranked top to least scoring and separated into graduate role types.
-Participating departments then shortlist, interview and appoint candidates in-house (Master recruitment timeline (DOCX, 23.45 KB)).
+Participating departments then shortlist, interview and appoint candidates in-house (2018 Master recruitment timeline (DOCX, 23.45 KB)).

 What’s the cost?

 The program remains good value for money, participating departments pay $6000+GST for each graduate for the two-year program.
 Included in the cost is the first part of the recruitment process including screening, testing, information gathering, video interviews and sorting by graduate roles.
 All training and development listed on our training calendar (below link) and supply of a tablet for all training materials is also included (unless business areas wish to provide BYO device to graduate/s for a discount of $250 per graduate).
 Departments will be invoiced shortly after the start of the program for the full program cost.

 Number of graduates

 The number of graduates your department chooses to take on is an independent decision.
 Consideration should be given to the amount of work, number of vacant FTE positions you have available and your budget.
 Generally, the program numbers are capped at 50 graduates per intake.
 34 graduates were taken for the 2017 intake and 22 graduates have commenced for the 2018 cohort.